rinapachkale/WAFMS-Project/README.md

 **Full-stack Communication:** The code demonstrates the communication and data exchange between the frontend (React) and the backend (Node.js in this case).
 This is a fundamental aspect of full-stack integration, as it enables seamless interaction between different layers of the application.

-**Error Handling:** The code includes error handling using try/catch to handle any errors that may occur during the data fetching process.
-Proper error handling is essential in full-stack integration to ensure that the application gracefully handles unexpected situations and provides meaningful feedback to the user.

 That's it!
 You have now successfully created a full-stack Web application using Reactjs, Nodejs, and MySQL.
 Happy coding!